 There's good reason for that label.
 The final version I tested has built-in GPS, a heart-rate monitor and real-time workout data, all fan-requested capabilities that raise the price.

-Yes, its specs make it the most powerful Fitbit yet, but is it ahead of this stepped-up competition or gym class-awkward among its brawnier peers?
-Time to put it through my paces.
+Its specs make it one of the most powerful Fitbits, but is it still compelling against a raft of new competition or has it been left behind?
+Time to put it through its paces.

 Design and display